Berberis nevinii: Distribution and habitat

 Populations were historically found in washes of the San Fernando Valley, near the Tujunga wash (near the neighborhood of Garnsey).
 It was described in the 1910 Bulletin of the New York Botanical Garden as:"A rare species apparently confined to the San Fernando Valley, where it occurs sparingly on the sandy slopes along the eastern edge of the valley.
 Upper Sonoran.
 Specimens examined: 'Los Angeles Valley,' probably San Fernando Valley, Nevin, April, 1882; San Fernando, Franceschi, 1893; wash near Garnsey, San Fernando Valley, Grinnell, Oct.
 31, 1903"The plant grows between 900 and 2,000 feet of altitude (300 – 610 m) in typical Southern California plant communities like coastal sage scrub, chaparral, cismontane woodland, riparian scrub, sandy and gravelly places, and washes below 2150 feet.
 The plant is naturally occurring with chamise, manzanitas, California sages, ceanothus species, bush poppy, and bladderpod.

 There are currently about 21 known populations of the plant remaining, and almost all of them have fewer than 20 individuals, with some with as few as 5 individual plants.
 As of 1989, the USDA estimated that fewer than 500 plants exist in total.
 The populations are scattered throughout the San Gabriel Mountains and the Peninsular Ranges in Los Angeles, San Bernardino, and Riverside Counties, its distribution possibly extending just into San Diego County.
 The USDA lists the plant as naturally occurring in Angeles National Forest and Cleveland National Forest.
-Naturally-occurring, extant populations can be found in Dripping Springs (near Aguanga), Scott Canyon, Agua Tibia Wilderness, and a large population in Vail Lake/Oak Mountain Area.
+Naturally occurring, extant populations can be found in Dripping Springs (near Aguanga), Scott Canyon, Agua Tibia Wilderness, and a large population in Vail Lake/Oak Mountain Area.
 The populations in Devil's Gate Dam, Arroyo Seco, the Rose Bowl, Rimforest, and San Timoteo appear to be introduced, according to a 2009 Southern California Edison Environmental Report for a renewable transmission line project in the Tehachapi Mountains.
 The same report states that plants in the San Francisquito canyon appear to be the only naturally regenerating population, despite having been introduced by seed.

 Threats to the species include habitat loss due to destruction, fragmentation of existing populations due to road-widening, degradation from urban development, off-road vehicle use, horseback riding, modified fire regimes, gold extraction activities, biocides, and displacement by exotic plant species, such as Spanish broom.
 Additionally, it appears that the plant does not seed easily or frequently, which means that the community does not regenerate as quickly as competing species; the single individual at Dripping Springs successfully reproduced 56 years after it was initially documented.

 Cultivation

-Mahonia nevinii is cultivated as a drought-tolerant ornamental plant by specialty plant nurseries.
+Berberis nevinii is cultivated as a drought-tolerant ornamental plant by specialty plant nurseries.
 It is planted as a shrub in native plant and wildlife gardens, natural landscaping of parks in its range, drought tolerant landscaping, and for habitat restoration projects.

 It can serve as an impenetrable barrier hedge, due to the spiny-toothed dense foliage.
 With berries appearing in the summer, earlier/later than other chaparral plants, it is an attractive bird food plant.
 The plant was introduced into cultivation in California by Theodore Payne in the 1920s.